Dark Sun Online: Crimson Sands: Reception

 According to Total Entertainment Network, Dark Sun Online was the service's second-most-played title of 1997, and had garnered "close to one million player hours" from 1996 through December 1997.

 Allen Rausch of GameSpy argued that Dark Sun Online was "a well-intentioned experiment from SSI that just never got off the ground the way it could have".

 Legacy

 In 2000, Brett Robinson of PC PowerPlay characterized Dark Sun Online as part of "the first generation of MMORPGs", alongside titles such as The Realm and Meridian 59.
-He argued, "With overly simple graphics and gameplay mechanics, these died quickly, and paved the way to the more successful second generation", which included games like Ultima Online and EverQuest.
+He argued, "with overly simple graphics and gameplay mechanics, these died quickly, and paved the way to the more successful second generation", which included games like Ultima Online and EverQuest.

-In December 1997, Total Entertainment Network announced a follow-up to Dark Sun Online entitled Dark Sun Online: The Age of Heroes.
+In December 1997, Total Entertainment Network announced a follow-up to Dark Sun Online entitled Dark Sun Online: The Age of Heroes, but the project was never made.